Xunnamius/xscripts/docs/src/commands/project/renovate/variables/renovationTasks.md

 #### github-pause-rulesets.longHelpDescription

-> `readonly` **longHelpDescription**: "This renovation will temporarily disable all rulesets in the repository for 5 minutes, after which this command will re-enable them.\n\nUpon executing this renovation, you will be presented with a countdown until protections will be re-enabled.
-You may press any key to immediately re-enable protections and exit the program.\n\nIf this renovation does not exit cleanly, re-running it (or --github-reconfigure-repo) will restore and re-enable any disabled rulesets."
+> `readonly` **longHelpDescription**: "This renovation will temporarily deactivate all rulesets in the repository for 5 minutes, after which this command will reactivate them.\n\nUpon executing this renovation, you will be presented with a countdown until protections will be reactivated.
+You may press any key to immediately reactivate protections and exit the program.\n\nIf this renovation does not exit cleanly, re-running it (or --github-reconfigure-repo) will reactivate any erroneously disabled rulesets."

 #### github-pause-rulesets.requiresForce